Module tt

 Expand description

-§Basics of Normalization by Evaluation
+§Basics of normalization by evaluation (NbE)

 There are four data structures that form the core of this implementation, which may be arranged in a 2x2 grid: